Maine Court Records

 - Revoking or suspending a delinquent parent’s recreational, driver’s, and or professional license until the parent honors the obligation.

-Additionally, the affected parent can file child support contempt of court charges in Maine.
-In this situation, the petitioning party must demonstrate that the paying parent has intentionally failed to honor the court’s child support order despite being able to pay.
+Additionally, the affected parent may file child support contempt of court charges in Maine.
+In this situation, the petitioning party will be required to demonstrate that the paying parent has intentionally failed to honor the court’s child support order despite being able to pay.
 Any paying parent convicted of these charges might be incarcerated.

 Other times, the court may allow the parents to have a mediation session where a court-appointed person will help them reach an agreement.

-Is there a Maine Statute of Limitation on Child Support?
+Is there a Maine Statute of Limitations on Child Support?

-No, there is no statute of limitations on enforcement of child back support in Maine.
-Consequently, custodial parents who are being owed child support in the state can take legal action to enforce payment at any time.
-However, for these payments to be enforceable, the agreement must be in writing.
-It must also be dated and signed by both parties.
-The written agreement must contain detailed descriptions of the terms and conditions of the payment.
+No, there is no statute of limitations on enforcing child support in Maine.
+Consequently, custodial parents who are owed child support in the state may take legal action to enforce payment at any time.
+However, for these payments to be enforceable, the agreement must be in writing, dated, and signed by both parties.
+The written agreement must also contain detailed descriptions of the terms and conditions of the payment.